-Item Description Card Reader Port The card reader allows you to use some of the latest digital storage cards.
+ltem Description Card Reader Port The card reader allows you to use some of the latest digital storage cards.
 Push the card into the slot and it will appear as a removable device.
 DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
-HDMI-Out Port The HDMI-Out (High-Definition Multimedia Interface) is an audio/video connector interface for transmitting uncompressed digital streams.
+The HDMI-Out (High-Definition Multimedia Interface) is an audio/video connector interface for transmitting uncompressed digital streams.
 This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device by means of a HDMI cable.
 Note that HDMI carries both audio and video signals .
 Headphone-Out Jack Headphones or speakers may be connected through this jack.
 Note : Set your system's volume to a reduced level before connecting to this jack.
 Microphone-In Jack Plug an external microphone in to this jack to record on your computer.
-Mini DisplayPort The Mini DisplayPort is a miniatuarized version of the DisplayPort, which is a digital display interface standard that allows a digital audio/video interconnect, between the computer and its external display or a home-theater system.
+RJ-45 LAN Jack This port supports LAN (Network) functions.
+Note that the RJ-45 jack has a cover that should be opened before inserting/removing any cable (see "System Map: Right & Rear Views" on page 1 - 13).